 Foreign Trade Zone history dates back to 1930.
-The Foreign-Trade Zone Act was an implemented in response to the Smoot-Hawley Tariffs.
+The Foreign-Trade Zone Act was implemented in response to the Smoot-Hawley Tariffs.
 This Act raised import duties even higher.
 The original Fordney-McCumber Act was enacted in 1922.
 It had already raised tariffs by nearly 40 percent.
 The government thought raising tariffs would protect U.S. businesses and farmers against foreign imports.
 The U.S. tariffs were raised on more than 20,000 imported goods.
-The tariff increase took place during the Great Depression, which put strain on the international economic climate.
+The tariff increase took place during the Great Depression, which put a strain on the international economic climate.
 The FTZ was a way to help facilitate foreign commerce.

 FTZ History: Manufacturing

 In 1939-1945, there was a prohibition against manufacturing, which meant the FTZs were not to be utilized.
 But by 1950, an amendment had passed that allowed manufacturing FTZs.
 Customs duty would be based on their full value, not individual parts, upon entry into domestic commerce.
 This “island” model allowed activity conducted within each Zone to be separated from the domestic economy.

 From 1948 until 1994, the General Agreement on Tariffs and Trade (GATT) was enacted in an effort to boost global trade.
 This was accomplished by reducing or eliminating trade tariffs.

 In 1965, the Mexican government established the maquiladora or “twin plant” program.
 The program allowed hundreds of plants in Mexico to import U.S.-made components duty-free.
 The parts had to be used to assemble a finished product.
 The product would then be re-exported back to the U.S. as a finished good.
 This provided cheaper-made goods for U.S. consumers.

 Foreign Trade Zone History: Customs